2025 E-Navigator Address: P.O. Box 9,

 Food Pantry

 Food Pantry Sunday is the first Sunday of each month.
-Specific items you can bring for October are instant potatoes, jiffy corn mix, cake mix or brownies.
-These items can be placed in the narthex and a volunteer from our church will take it to the Syracuse Food Pantry.
+Specific items you can bring for February are Apple sauce and Mac and cheese.
+These items can be placed in the narthex and a volunteer from our church will take them to the Syracuse Food Pantry.

 The Outreach Missions continue to support the food pantry will be Pack the Pantry with food four times a year.